github/codeql/ql/src/Security/CWE-094/CodeInjectionMedium.md

 Using user-controlled input in GitHub Actions may lead to code injection in contexts like _run:_ or _script:_.

 Code injection in GitHub Actions may allow an attacker to exfiltrate any secrets used in the workflow and the temporary GitHub repository authorization token.
-The token might have write access to the repository, allowing an attacker to use the token to make changes to the repository.
+The token may have write access to the repository, allowing an attacker to make changes to the repository.

 ## Recommendations